 Therefore, school is directed to follow correct treatment of caution money by reflecting the amount outstanding with respect to caution money collected in the liability side of the balance sheet and keeping the equivalent money aside in the separate bank account as the caution money is not income or expense of the school, it is a deposit which needs to be refunded when the student is leaving the school.
-Thus, the caution money paid during the year has not been considered as an expense while deriving the fund position of the school.
+Thus, the caution money budgeted during the FY 2019-20 has not been considered as an expense while deriving the fund position of the school.